bit-apps-pro/bit-assist-wp/readme.txt

 ## Free version features:
  1. In [Bit Assist](https://docs.bit-assist.bitapps.pro) free version you can have one widget activated at a time.

- 2. You can choose any of two click to chat channels from a wide range of 25+ click to chat channels to activate and use on your website.
+ 2. You can choose any of two channels from 25+ chat channels to activate and use on your website.

- 3. You can access a variety of click to chat channels such as WhatsApp (WhatsApp chat on Mobile, WhatsApp chat on desktop), Facebook Messenger, chat, Telegram, chat, Viber, Call, SMS, Wechat, Linkedin, Line, Snapchat, LiveChat or live chat through Tawk, Slack, Twitter, Discord and many more.
+ 3. You can access a variety of chat channels such as WhatsApp, Facebook Messenger, Telegram, Viber, Call, SMS, Wechat, Linkedin, Line, Snapchat, LiveChat through Tawk, Slack, Twitter, Discord and many more.

  4. With our chat widget, you have the option to add a personalized Call-To-Action message next to it.
 This message can be customized according to your needs and you can also choose when it will be displayed to your website visitors.
 This feature helps to further engage your audience and increase conversions.

- 5. You have the option to choose where to display the chat widget on your website.
-It can be positioned at the top left, top right, bottom left, or bottom right corner of the screen.
+ 5. You have the option to choose where to display the chat widget on your website and it can be positioned at the top left, top right, bottom left, or bottom right corner of the screen.
 You can also customize the widget’s appearance to fit your website’s design and style.

- 6. Widget Trigger Options – Customize the behaviour of your chat widget with Bit Assist‘s widget trigger options.
+ 6. Widget Trigger Options – Customize the behavior of your chat widget with Bit Assist‘s widget trigger options.
 You can choose when the widget will appear for the first time, such as after a few seconds or on a page scroll.

  7. Knowledge Base: You can add multiple articles related to your products or services, and organize them by dragging them up and down to set their desired order.
 This can help your customers find information to their needs quickly and easily without engaging in a chat with your support team.

- 8. Custom Form: With Bit Assist Custom Form, you can create customized forms with various field options, including text, email, number, date, text area, GDPR, rating, and file.
+ 8. Custom Form: With Bit Assist Custom Form, you can create customized form with various field options, including text, email, number, date, text-area, GDPR, rating, and file.
 For rating fields, you can choose between smiley and star rating options.
 With the file field, you can even enable multiple file uploads.
 You can also specify whether certain fields are required or optional.
 These Custom Form or Contact Form can be integrated with the chat widget to gather information from website visitors more efficiently and effectively.

- 9. Form Submit Response: The Bit Assist Form Submit Response feature allows you to view and manage responses submitted by visitors through your website’s chat widget or contact form.
-Once a visitor submits a form, their response is stored in the contact form response option.
+ 9. Form Submit Response: The Bit Assist Form Submit Response feature allows you to view and manage responses submitted by visitors through your website’s chat widget.
+Once a visitor submits a form, their response is stored in the form response option.
 From there, you can view, manage, and analyze the data to gain valuable insights into your customer’s needs and preferences.

- 10. Widget Behavior (Click to Open, Hover to Open, Open by Default): Widget Behavior refers to how the Bit Assist chat widget is triggered to open on your website.
+ 10. Widget Behavior: Widget Behavior refers to how the Bit Assist chat widget is triggered to open on your website.
 There are three options for Widget Behavior: Click to Open, Hover to Open, and Open by Default.
     * With Click to Open, the chat widget will only appear when a visitor clicks on it.
 This can be a good option for websites where the chat widget may be considered intrusive or where visitors may want more control over when they initiate a chat.
     * Hover to Open means that the chat widget will appear when a visitor hovers over it with their mouse.
 This option can provide a more immediate way for visitors to initiate a chat without having to click on the widget.
     * Open by Default means that the chat widget will be automatically displayed when a visitor lands on your website.
 This can be useful for websites where you want to encourage visitors to engage with you right away and provide immediate assistance.

  11. Call To Action: With Bit Assist, you can use the Call To Action feature to display a message alongside your chat widget after a specified period.
 This feature is a great way to prompt your visitors to engage in a chat conversation with you, boosting the chances of conversions and customer satisfaction.
-By using the Call To Action feature in Bit Assist, you can optimize your chat engagement and enhance your overall customer support experience.
+By using the Call To Action feature, you can optimize your chat engagement and enhance your overall customer support experience.

  12. Widget Color, Widget Icon, Widget Position, Widget Size, Widget Shape: Bit Assist offers various customizable features for its chat widget, including Widget Color, Widget Icon, Widget Position, Widget Size, and Widget Shape.
 You can choose your desired color, icon, position, size, and shape (four shapes given) for the chat widget to match your website’s design and style.
-This way, the chat widget will blend seamlessly into your website and provide a more personalized chat experience for your visitors.
-With Bit Assist, you can customize a lot of the chat widget to ensure that it meets the user’s unique chat needs and requirements.
+This way, the chat widget will blend easily into your website and provide a more personalized chat experience for your visitors.
+With Bit Assist, you can customize a lot to ensure that it meets the user’s needs and requirements.

- 13. Dark Mode: The Bit Assist Dark Mode feature is designed to provide a comfortable user experience when creating the chat widget and clicking to chat channels, customization, and settings in low-light conditions.
-When enabled, the chat widget and other chat-related channels of the dashboard will be displayed with a dark color scheme in the admin panel, which reduces eye strain and improves visibility.
+ 13. Dark Mode: The Bit Assist Dark Mode feature is designed to provide a comfortable user experience when creating the chat widget, and settings in low-light conditions.
+When enabled, the chat widget and other chat-related channels of the dashboard will be displayed with a dark color scheme in the wordpress dashboard, which reduces eye strain and improves visibility.

  14. Widget Active Badge: You have the option to customize the color of the Active Badge in the Bit Assist Widget, which can be displayed on your chat widget.
 This feature can be effective in catching the attention of your website visitors and can potentially increase the click rate.

- 15. Attention Animation – Stand out from the crowd and grab the attention of your website visitors with Bit Assist attention animation feature.
-You can choose from three different eye-catching animations – waggle, jump, and shockwave – to make your chat widget impossible to miss.
+ 15. Attention Animation: Stand out from the crowd and grab the attention of your website visitors with Bit Assist attention animation feature.
+You can choose from three different animations from waggle, jump, and shockwave – to make your chat widget impossible to miss.
 This will help you increase your conversation rate by ensuring that your visitors see and engage with your chat widget.

  16. You have the option to select from 4 visually appealing designs for your chat button.